DumindaManjula/ReGov-Test/README.md

 ![](images/screen2.png)

-Once it is success in when you go to template/view in designer you can see the built architecture visually and related dependecies as per below screen shot.
+Once it is success in Cloudformation stack when you go to template/view in designer you can see the built architecture visually and related dependecies as per below screen shot.

 ![](images/screen2.1.png)